-Below is this week’s “Capitol Hill Healthcare Update,” which is posted on Mondays when Congress is in session.
+Below is the Federal Policy team’s weekly preview, posted when Congress is in session.

 • Lawmakers are working on a stopgap spending bill to keep the government funded into at least November.
 Current government spending expires Oct.
 1.